-1.2 General context of local authorities and Intercommunal Cooperation Public Establishments
+1.2 General context of territorial communities and Intercity Cooperation Institutions

-The Issuer is an Intercommunal Cooperation Public Establishment (établissement public de coopération intercommunale) ("EPCI") having a legal identity and legal financial independence.
+The Issuer is an Intercity Cooperation Institution ("EPCI") having a legal identity and legal financial independence.

-EPCIs are groupings of municipalities ("communes").
-There are 2,582 EPCIs with their own powers of taxation1.
-EPCI with their own powers of taxation, include urban communities instituted by Act no. 66-1069 of 31 December 1966 and agglomerations instituted by the "Chevènement" Act no. 99-586 of 12 July 1999.
+EPCIs are groups of towns.
+There are 2,582 EPCIs with their own tax base1.
+Of those with their own tax base, we find chiefly urban communities instituted by Act no. 66-1069 of 31 December 1966 and agglomerations instituted by the "Chevènement" Act no. 99-586 of 12 July 1999.
 The difference between these two groups lies essentially in the population thresholds.

-An urban community comprises several communes under a single group, without enclave, forming a whole of more than 450,000 residents at its date of creation2, while an agglomeration encompasses several communes comprising more than 50,000 residents under one roof, without enclave, when created, around one or more central communes of more than 15,000 people.
+An urban community comprises several towns under a single group, without enclave, forming a whole of more than 450,000 residents at its date of creation2, while an agglomeration encompasses several towns comprising more than 50,00 residents under one roof, without enclave, when created, around one or more central towns of more than 15,000 people.

-Several laws related to decentralisation increased the role and powers of local authorities.
-The latest, the Act no. 2010-1563 of 16 December 2010 reforming the local authorities aims to simplify the local authority structures (communes, intercommunal structures, departments, regions), to reduce the number of local authority echelons and to clarify their powers and financing.
+Several laws related to decentralisation increased the role and powers of territorial communities.
+The latest, the Act no. 2010-1563 of 16 December 2010 reforming the territorial communities aims to simplify the territorial structures (towns, inter-city structures, departments, regions), to reduce the number of territorial echelons and to clarify their powers and financing.